Migraine is different for everyone. But many times, an attack follows the same pattern.

 Once your attack symptoms go away, your migraine may not be over.
 The last phase is the postdrome phase, also known as a “migraine hangover.”
 It’s common to have a postdrome phase, but you may not.

-It doesn’t involve pain like the headache phase, but it can cause its own symptoms for up to 24-48 hours after your migraine ends.
+It doesn’t involve pain like the headache phase, but it can cause its own symptoms for 24 to 48 hours after your migraine ends.
 These symptoms can include:

 - Trouble concentrating